DanBurbach/Ping-Pong/README.md

     --input: "push button"  --output: refreshes page and empties results

 ### Known Bugs
-Currently no known bugs.
-Most images are in a pic file and referenced from there.
-There are several pictures that are from a free content website and as such there is a chance that content might not appear due to content being moved.
+Currently no known bugs however while the field can have a number of over 10 numerals, this will most likely cause your computer to slow down and it may not return an answer since there is an overflow limiter on most internet OS.

 ### Support and contact details
 Questions or comments, please contact Daniel Burbach at dburbach1982@gmail.com Advice on code layout or use?
 I am open to ideas and suggestions!

 ### Technologies Used
-Used HTML, CSS, jQuery (v 3.3.1)  and Bootstrap to create content.
+Used HTML, CSS, jQuery (v 3.3.1), BDD (Behavior Driven Development),  and Bootstrap to create content.

-### Text Used
-Most content text used is from Lonely Planet.com and/or Wikipedia for consistancy of results and for the closest-to-real websites.

 ### Images Used
 All images used are from freeimages.com, pexels.com, unsplash.com, and/or from google search image results.